oscar22906/FMP-Slides-Tracker/README.md

 It is very simple and very effective.

 Unfortunately, there is no fun mode.
-This feature was exclusive to the countdown programme and does not return in this one D:
+This feature was exclusive to the countdown programme and does not return in this one.
+I dont care.
+Cry about it.

 ## Instructions
 All you must do is download the .exe file.
 Either do this by downloading the source as a zip or download the exe from the release area.
 Its really easy just like click around and you will find it.